EddieKHHo/EddieKHHo.github.io/_posts/2021-06-05-SLiM-fluctuate-N-S.md

 ## Stochastic fluctuation model

-The model for stochastic fluctuations of population size (and selection) is actually just a simple two-state Markov process.
+The model for stochastic fluctuations of population size (and selection) is actually just a simple **two-state Markov process**.

 <figure>
  	<img src="/assets/images/06_2021/TransitionDiagram_2.png">